 While this is often true, many may me be like former US representative Gabby Giffords who was brutally shot in 2011 by a crazed killer on an unhinged political shooting spree, or former Reagan White House Press Secretary James Brady who was shot in a failed presidential assassination attempt.
 Their lives were forever changed because of gun violence, so it’s quite reasonable to assume they would advocate limiting our right to bear arms.

-But in the scientific community, anecdotal evidence, which is what those instances are, is not real evidence.
+But, anecdotal evidence, which is what those instances are, is not evidence.
 As I pointed out in a previous post (Click here), the data (approximately one murderer for every 100,000 gun owners) simply doesn’t support that America has a dangerous gun culture.
-Such killings are mental health issues, not gun issues.
+We do have a higher rate of gun incidents, but that correlates to the fact that we simply have more guns.
+It doesn’t have to mean that we wouldn’t have similar murders using a different weapon if there were less guns.
+There are a lot of variables that factor in to murders, and pinning it all on guns is flawed logic.

 How would they go about doing that?
 They would form a militia.
 Our forefathers understood that in these outlying areas especially, the people would be under threat of robbers, murderers, or even people who might decide to set up a local government and impose oppressive laws similar to those we declared independence from.